director@aviationmuseum.us

 Read More

-It has been a while since our last Dauntless Update, and the eagle eyed among you have likely noticed that the fuselage is still awaiting transport here at the Museum (much to the frustration of the whole team!).
-The shipping challenges we have encountered have slowed the project down, preventing the fuselage from arriving in…
+It has been a while since our last Dauntless Update, and the eagle eyed amongst you will likely have noticed that the fuselage is still here at the Museum awaiting…

 Read More